CUBRID/cubrid-manual/en/sql/trigger.rst

 With the **MAXIMUM DEPTH** keyword of the **SET TRIGGER** statement, you can limit the number of triggers to be initiated at each step.
 By doing so, you can prevent a recursively called trigger from falling into an infinite loop. ::

-    SET TRIGGER [ MAXIMUM ] DEPTH count [ ; ]
+    SET TRIGGER [ MAXIMUM ] DEPTH count ;

-    count:
-    • unsigned_integer_literal

-*   *unsigned_integer_literal* : A positive integer value that specifies the number of times that a trigger can recursively start another trigger or itself.
+*   *count*: A positive integer value that specifies the number of times that a trigger can recursively start another trigger or itself.
 If the number of triggers reaches the maximum depth, the database request stops(aborts) and the transaction is marked as invalid.
 The specified **DEPTH** applies to all other triggers except the current session.
 The maximum value is 32.

 The following example shows how to configure the maximum number of times of recursive trigger calling to 10.
 This applies to all triggers that start subsequently.
 In this example, the *gold* column value is updated to 15, so the trigger is called 16 times in total.
 This exceeds the currently set maximum depth and the following error message occurs.